s4lt3d/MoonSharp-Unity-Example/README.md

 Debug.Log("Getting variable x from state: " + xValue.Number);
 ```
 ## How to Run the Example
-Ensure you have Unity 2022.3 installed.
+- Ensure you have Unity 2022.3 installed.
-Import the MoonSharp library into your Unity project.
+- Import the [MoonSharp library](https://www.moonsharp.org/) into your Unity project.
-Create a new MonoBehaviour script named LuaTest and paste the provided code into it.
-Attach the LuaTest script to a GameObject in your Unity scene.
+- The LuaTest monobehaviour is attached to the camera in the example code.
+Attach it to any game object.
-Run the scene.
+- Run the scene.
 Observe the Unity console for messages logged from both C# and Lua.
-Important Notes
+- Important Notes
-Always wrap your DoString calls with a try-catch to handle any Lua runtime errors gracefully.
+- Always wrap your DoString calls with a try-catch to handle any Lua runtime errors gracefully.
-Ensure that the C# methods you expose to Lua have the correct signature to match the expected Lua function calls.
+- Ensure that the C# methods you expose to Lua have the correct signature to match the expected Lua function calls.